Do you get the afternoon slump and an overwhelming need to nap?

 Productivity levels will also reduce so we have a responsibility to act to prevent this from happening, and this doesn’t mean with coffee and chocolate cake!

 As nice as they are, coffee and cake are not the answer.
-Not to this challenge at least.
+At least not to this challenge.

 How to avoid or reduce the slump.